Armandukx/IPCCraft/README.md

 <li>Display what you are doing in Minecraft on your Discord Status.</li>
 <li>Checks for updates</li>

-More coming soon or you could suggest new feature(s) on our [Discord server](https://discord.gg/MGrNJqsqZt)!
+More coming soon, or you could suggest new feature(s) on our [Discord server](https://discord.gg/MGrNJqsqZt)!

 ## 🤝Support